-Ethan Kaminsky prosecutes complex antitrust class actions on behalf of institutional investors, businesses, and consumers.
-He currently litigates cases against a number of the world’s largest companies in antitrust matters involving alleged price-fixing, benchmark and commodities manipulation, pay-for-delay, and other anti-competitive practices.
+Ethan H. Kaminsky is an Associate in the New York office of Labaton Sucharow LLP.
+Ethan prosecutes complex antitrust class actions on behalf of institutional investors, businesses, and consumers.
+He actively litigates cases against a number of the world’s largest companies in antitrust matters involving alleged price-fixing, benchmark and commodities manipulation, pay-for-delay, and other anti-competitive practices.

 Ethan previously served as a Litigation Associate from Cahill Gordon & Reindel, LLP.
 His practice focused on complex commercial and antitrust litigation in state and federal courts and in civil antitrust investigations before state and federal agencies.
 While in law school, he worked as a Legal Intern in the Fraud & Public Corruption Section of the United States Attorney’s Office for the District of Columbia and as a Research Assistant for Professor Susan Bloch.

-Ethan received his J.D. from Georgetown University Law Center where he was a member of Outlaw.
-He graduated cum laude from Brandeis University with a Bachelor of Arts in Politics.
+Ethan earned his Juris Doctor from Georgetown University Law Center where he was a member of Outlaw.
+He received his bachelor’s degree in Politics, cum laude, from Brandeis University.

 Georgetown University Law Center